AyberkHalac/CloudPathSniffer/README.md

 ### TODO

-- Develop frontend to visualise the credential path map.
+- Develop frontend to visualise the credential path graph.
 (If you want to view your data then you can use [Neo4j](https://neo4j.com/) Desktop browser.)
 - Multi region cloudtrail control for now its only for us-east-1.
 (The fact that IAM does not employ regions ensures that we never miss an IAM case.
 Exposed credential controls for EC2 are the only issue.)